When I need a hostess gift, thank-you present, or an arrangement for a special friend, I create a bouquet of succulents.

 — Bamboo skewers (sold at any supermarket) or floral picks.
 These are useful for strengthening and stabilizing the faux stem and holding the cutting upright.
 They’re inflexible, so plan to cut some of the faux stems shorter to make a balanced arrangement.
 I usually wire a few lightweight cuttings without sticks to have some to bend outward.

 — Ballast to anchor stems.
 Their high moisture content makes succulent cuttings top-heavy when wired, so stems need to be held in place with sand, pea gravel, a floral frog or foam, crushed glass or—in a pinch—dried peas or beans (careful not to get them wet).

-One of seven sessions of my Craftsy class, Stunning Succulent Arrangements, is How to Make a Succulent Bouquet.
-Use this link to take the entire class (all seven lessons) at 50% of the regular enrollment price—$20 instead of $40.
+From my online Craftsy Class: See how I made this bouquet in a Mason jar with crushed glass for ballast.
+Use this link to take my Craftsy class (all seven lessons) at 50% of the regular enrollment price—$20 instead of $40.